 ☝️sTokens in Symbiosis

-The Symbiosis protocol leverages sTokens, a form of wrapped tokens, for seamless cross-chain operations.
-Discover more about sUSDT, sUSDC, sBUSD, and sWETH in this comprehensive document.
+The Symbiosis protocol leverages sTokens, a form of wrapped tokens, to enable cross-chain operations.
+Discover more about sUSDC, sUSDT, sWETH, and sWBTC in this comprehensive document.

 sToken Introduction